aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-scenes-and-models/managing-3d-properties-scenes/_index.md

 - Java scene manipulation
 schemas:
 - type: TechArticle
-  headline: 'How to set vector3 color java: Change Diffuse Color and Manage 3D Properties
+  headline: 'How to set Vector3 color and manage 3D properties in Java scenes'
-    in Java Scenes using Aspose.3D'
   description: Learn how to set vector3 color java, change diffuse color, retrieve
     material property, and manage 3D properties in Java scenes with Aspose.3D – a complete step‑by‑step tutorial.
   dateModified: '2026-06-23'
   author: Aspose
 - type: HowTo
-  name: 'How to set vector3 color java: Change Diffuse Color and Manage 3D Properties
+  name: 'How to set Vector3 color and manage 3D properties in Java scenes'
-    in Java Scenes using Aspose.3D'
   description: Learn how to set vector3 color java, change diffuse color, retrieve
     material property, and manage 3D properties in Java scenes with Aspose.3D – a complete step‑by‑step tutorial.